student-IH-labs-and-stuff/BEES-DAFT-MAY21/Projects/Final_Project/readme.md

 ###### Section two : the topic

-+ a) Kosta and Flo - what did they do for a final project ?
++ a) Miguel and Flo - what did they do for a final project ?
 How did it go ?
 + b) What does Sian look for in a great project idea or delivery of that idea ?
 + c) Past project profiles
 + d) Project Brief - spotify - Break out room discussion